 12.2 When more than one person is nominated for the same office, the method of voting shall be by ballot.

 12.3 All members who are eligible to vote shall do so unless excused by the judicatory.
 Members thus excused shall not be allowed a vote in subsequent proceedings relating to that particular question.

 12.4 The moderator shall vote only when the moderator's vote would create or break a tie, or cause or block the attainment of a two-thirds majority, or when the vote is taken by roll call.

-12.5 No member should vote on a question in which the member has a direct personal or pecuniary interest not common to other members of the judicatory.
-This does not mean that members are prevented from voting for themselves for an office or other position to which members generally are eligible (see Robert's Rules of Order, Section 44).
+12.5 No member of a judicatory shall participate in debate or vote on a matter in which the member has a pecuniary interest, a personal interest, or other conflict of interest not common to other members of the judicatory.
+A member of a judicatory has such a conflict of interest when the member also belongs to a lower judicatory whose action is the subject of an appeal to or review by the higher judicatory.
+In such a case, the member may participate as a representative of the lower judicatory but may not participate as a member of the higher judicatory.
+Members are not prevented from voting for themselves for an office or other position to which members generally are eligible (see Robert's Rules of Order, Section 45).

 12.6 When various motions are made with respect to the filling of blanks with particular numbers or times, the question shall always be first taken on the highest number and the longest time.